-CON application #10525 includes six letters of support and "A Poem To Be Read and Danced".
-The letters are individually composed and are highly complimentary of the care and services received at the applicant's facilities.
+Tab 10 of CON application #10586 includes eight letters of support and "A Poem To Be Read and Danced".
+The letters are individually composed and have positive compliments for employees regarding the care and services received at the applicant's facilities.
+This tab also includes various "Creating Legends" forms used by patients/patient family members to nominate and cite facility personnel for quality care they provided.